lifehackerhansol/Guide_3DS-mkdocs-material/docs/user-guide/ntrboot/ntrboot.md

+# ntrboot
 ---
-title: "ntrboot"
----

-{% include toc title="Table of Contents" %}
+!!! tip "Already flashed ntrboot?"
 	If your flashcart comes pre-flashed with ntrboot (or you have already flashed ntrboot to your flashcart), you can skip to [Installing boot9strap (ntrboot)](installing-boot9strap-(ntrboot)) for instructions on how to use it.
-{: .notice--success}

-### Required Reading
+## Required Reading

 Installing boot9strap with ntrboot requires a compatible NDS / DSi flashcart to flash ntrboot to.
 Note that some of these flashcarts are sold pre-flashed with ntrboot.